jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-07-11-windows-98-install-on-hp-compay-t5710-t5000-series-thin-client.md

 ### Step 7 - Copy Windows install files, drivers and utilities to hard disk

-With the format complete, it's time to copy the Windows 98 install files (from Step 3 above) and drivers (from Step 4) to the thin client internal hard disk.

-In the DOS environment, they will be mounted and available on drive <code>D:</code>:
+With the format complete, it's time to copy the Windows 98 install files (from Step 3 above) and drivers/utilities (from Step 4) to the thin client internal hard disk.
+You'll find them mounted and available on drive <code>D:</code>:

 ![](/img/posts/t5000-t5710-windows-98-install-show-easy2boot-mounted-file-system.png)